tompascall/due-date-calculator/README.md

   end: '16.00:00' // format is dd.hh.mm
 }
 ```
 If you give a time frame like this, you have this time frame **every month**.
 It means that the max. start or the end day of the frame must be 28, because every month has at least 28 days.
+It can overflow into the next month, if the day of the `start` date is later than the day of the `end` time.

 ####Dates time frame object
 ```js